Student Disability Services

 Begin your time at Grand Canyon University by applying online to get started!

 Grand Canyon University strives to ensure equal access for individuals with a disability to its programs, events, systems and facilities.
 GCU fully complies with the Americans With Disabilities Act of 1990 ADA), as amended, and Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination against qualified persons with disabilities, and has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints.
-Any participants, beneficiaries, applicants, or employees, including students, staff, faculty and visitors who believes they have been subjected to discrimination on the basis of disability (or is unsatisfied with accommodations provided by Student Disability Services) may file a grievance utilizing the procedures outlined in the Title IX and Non-Discrimination Policy.
+Any participants, beneficiaries, applicants, or employees, including students, staff, faculty and visitors who believes they have been subjected to discrimination on the basis of disability (or is unsatisfied with accommodations provided by SDS) may file a grievance utilizing the procedures outlined in the Title IX and Non-Discrimination Policy.

 The full grievance procedure is outlined in the Title IX and Non-Discrimination Policy, as posted the University Policy Handbook.
 In addition, the University requires that all faculty and staff of Grand Canyon University understand this policy and provide the appropriate guidance for individuals who believe they may have been discriminated against based on a disability issue.
 The 504 Coordinator is responsible for overseeing efforts to comply with these disability laws, including responding to grievances and conducting investigations of any allegation of noncompliance or discrimination based on disability.